BlueBrain/circuit-build/doc/source/bioname.rst

 MANIFEST.yaml
 ~~~~~~~~~~~~~

-Main config defining:
+This is the main configuration for the circuit build defining:

 * atlas space
 * morphology release
 * electrical model release
 * S/W modules version
 * individual task parameters

-It starts with `common` section:
+It starts with a `common` section:

 .. code-block:: yaml